Getting started with Marketplace Kit

 In this tutorial, you'll clone code for the channel app and set up the marketplace's routing, access, and data query framework.

 What you'll learnAnchor link to section titled "What you'll learn"

 After finishing this tutorial, you'll know how to do the following:

 RequirementsAnchor link to section titled "Requirements"

-You have the Shopify CLI installed.
+You have Shopify CLI 2.x installed.

 You have Yarn installed.

 Step 1: Clone the app repositoryAnchor link to section titled "Step 1: Clone the app repository"

 In this step, you'll clone the repository that contains code for the merchant-facing sales channel app.

 Step 2: Add the required scopes to a Anchor link to section titled "Step 2: Add the required scopes to a .env file"